uhub/awesome-actionscript-sorted/README.md

 * [robotlegs-bender-example-SARS-integration](https://github.com/Vj3k0/robotlegs-bender-example-SARS-integration) - S(tarling), A(way3D), R(obotlegs 2), S(ignalCommandMap extension) integration example
 * [robotlegsdemos](https://github.com/joelhooks/robotlegsdemos) - Demo Flex and Flash Applications based on the RobotLegs MVCS Framework
 * [RobotlegsModularTest](https://github.com/sitron/RobotlegsModularTest) - a simple test of Robotlegs modular implementation
+* [robotlegs-extensions-Oil](https://github.com/darscan/robotlegs-extensions-Oil) - Oil is a collection of utilities and extensions for the Robotlegs framework
+* [robotlegs-utilities-Modular](https://github.com/Stray/robotlegs-utilities-Modular) - Additional helper / base classes for modular builds of RobotLegs
+* [robotlegs-utilities-AntGenerator](https://github.com/eladelrom/robotlegs-utilities-AntGenerator) - Lightweight Ant script extensions generator for Robotlegs following best practices.
+* [robotlegs-utilities-SignalMediator](https://github.com/Stray/robotlegs-utilities-SignalMediator) - SignalMediator and SignalMap to enable EventMap equivalence in robotlegs mediators.
+* [robotlegs-utilities-Macrobot](https://github.com/Aaronius/robotlegs-utilities-Macrobot) - Macro command utility for Robotlegs which provides the ability to execute batches of commands in sequential or parallel fashion.
+* [robotlegs-utilities-LazyMediator](https://github.com/evan-liu/robotlegs-utilities-LazyMediator) - Robotlegs utility LasyMediator for better performance in games.
+* [robotlegs-utilities-starling](https://github.com/alebianco/robotlegs-utilities-starling) - Allows you to use Robotlegs with Starling and Feathers like you'd use with a regular display list.
+* [robotlegs-utilities-RelaxedEventMap](https://github.com/Stray/robotlegs-utilities-RelaxedEventMap) - Just what it says - a robotlegs eventMap that lets you be a little more relaxed about race conditions and late-arriving views
+* [robotlegs-utilities-macrobot](https://github.com/alebianco/robotlegs-utilities-macrobot) - Macro command utility for Robotlegs which provides the ability to execute batches of commands in sequential or parallel fashion.

 ### Logger Framework